Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 CPM

-CPM is a common term across different kinds of media marketing– sometimes it refers to post views, sometimes it refers to link clicks, etc. But in the podcast advertising industry, it stands for downloads.
+CPM is a common term across different kinds of media marketing– sometimes it refers to post views, search listings, etc. But in the podcast advertising industry, it stands for downloads.

 CPM means cost per thousand downloads.

 The general rule of thumb is that the average podcast CPM is somewhere around $15 – $30.
 That means for every 1,000 downloads, the advertiser will pay you $15-$30.
 However, the CPM rate usually differs based on where the ad is placed in the episode.
-Some ad spaces are higher than others.
+Some ad spaces are higher than others… we will cover that in the Pre-Roll, Mid-Roll, Post-Roll section below.

 Pre-Roll, Mid-Roll, Post-Roll